NikoHsu/PSEF_Localization_dataset/README.md

 # PSEF_Localization: Point cloud and Senmatic map Fusion localization dataset in underground enviroment.

-This is the dataset website for our paper PSF: Point Cloud and Semantic-Based ESKF Fusion Algorithm for Precise Underground Parking Localization
+This is the dataset website for our paper PSEF: Point Cloud and Semantic-Based ESKF Fusion Localization for Precise Underground Parking Environment

-, Location and mapping data set of underground parking lot.
+Location and mapping data set of underground parking lot.

 Two bag files, corresponding to the senmatic map and the point cloud map data under **normal conditions** and **full parking spaces**.